Final year Biological Sciences and Human Biology module

 Living in Groups: Collective Behaviour in Animals is an optional final year module taken by both our human biology and biology students.

-This module follows on from one of our first year modules, Animal biology and evolution, and the second year module looking at sensory systems, neurobiology and behaviour.
 It takes a more in depth look at how both the social and physical environment influences the ways in which group living animals behave.

 We use a case study approach and look at both classical studies and more cutting edge research to examine how these animals work together as a group in their environment.
 We look at a range of species from insects to birds and mammals including primates, such as humans.